kaliloulah1155/kaliloulah1155/README.md

 - 👋 Hi, I’m #KONATE #Ibrahima
 - 👀 I’m interested in offering web and mobile application
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on all people
+- 💞️ I’m looking to collaborate with all people
 - 📫 How to reach me on +225 01 73 832 778

 <!---